9 rules that power successful MVPs

 The more you write – the merrier.
-Once you’re done, try to categorize these in 2 different types: Must-haves (that are the core of your business logic) and nice to haves’ (think of additional login features like Facebook/Google/Phone# authentication – for an MVP one or maximum two will be enough).
+Once you’re done, try to categorize these in 2 different types: Must-haves (that are the core of your business logic) and nice to haves’ (think of additional login features like Facebook/Google/Phone# authentication – for Successful MVPs, one or maximum two will be enough).
 Once you’re done categorizing, re-check the must-have features and try to fill in the gaps in their description.
 Then, reallocate some of those to the “nice-to-have” list.
 If you’ve managed to do this – consider you have the application’s requirements done.

 4. Picture your user’s need

 As you might assume, the message you’ve built is not going to cut it.
 You’ll really need to focus on how end-users would use the service and how usable the service/product you’re providing is going to be.
 As mentioned before, you don’t have to spend hundreds of hours designing a full-fledged UX.
 If you did your homework properly, you must have some idea, or at least some stacked suggestions about how your interface should be, feel and look like.

 Draw a screen map with interconnections for each element (buttons/menu elements leading to another screen).
 As a guide, follow that business logic flow-chart as well as your core functionality defined in previous steps.
 I’d recommend drawing wireframes or application screens on a flipchart, with respective connections – this will result in a User Experience map (or a User Journey) that will give you a better idea on how your app will work.
 In addition, when the time for a new feature comes, you’ll be able to point exactly where and what should be developed.